Joshua earned an MBA from USF and writes mostly about software and technology.

 To follow along you will need to enable the developer tab in Excel.
 If you don't have this tab enabled, learn how here.

 Start by adding the RAND function to a cell.
-Next, click on the developer tab, select the insert button, and select the command button icon the top left-hand corner of the form controls section.
+Next, click on the developer tab, select the insert button, and select the command button icon in the top left-hand corner of the form controls section.

 With the cursor, draw a square or rectangle while holding down the left mouse button.